a13chrju/King-of-the-Isles-PVP/README.md

 An alpha version can be downloaded on my website here: http://christopherj-002-site1.gtempurl.com/

-#Let me know another site i can upload it too if you feel like its unsafe to have it on my public website.

 I am a webprogrammer but I started learning game development as I developed this network based game. : ) Thanks for reading.
 I'll add a #comment section to my website soon too.